DerekWW/file-warmup/README.md

 Setup the route and form so that a user can upload files to your server using the form and post route.

 index.js is available for any javascript you want to use, it is already linked in index.html

+axios is already included if you wish to use it for http requests.
+[Documentation](https://github.com/mzabriskie/axios)